PowerShellCrack/PSInstallApplication/README.md

 # Install-Application.ps1

-I used to use the appdeploytoolkit from https://psappdeploytoolkit.com/, but I hava had alot of people want to install software and log it but not have the files from the AppDeployToolkit.
+I used to use the AppDeployToolkit from https://psappdeploytoolkit.com/, but I hava had alot of people wanting to install software and log it but not have the all the files from the AppDeployToolkit.
 Over time, I have developed a small powershell sript to install msi files, then one that installed executables, and one that installed another executable with patches and it kept growing.
 So I decided to combined alot of that into one powershell script with an xml file for the answers.

 This script is not perfect, but it does apretty good job of detecting and installing applications.